Get your personal plan match in 2 minutes

 The pre-authorization difference matters here:

 With Zion, you contact them before scheduling.
-They confirm the Cigna network discounts apply at your chosen facility.
+They confirm the reference-based pricing applies at your chosen facility.
 Then you proceed.

 With Medi-Share, you submit a pre-consultation request.
 A billing advocate helps you find the best cash price — sometimes steering you toward a surgery center instead of a hospital, which can cut costs by 30–50%.